The federal tax credit for solar (ITC) is phasing out

 Why you should act now

 The federal tax credit, known as the Investment Tax Credit (ITC) for solar is currently 26% of the price paid for the purchase of a qualifying solar system.
 But starting January 1, 2021, the solar ITC is scheduled to drop to 22%.
-In order for a solar system purchase to qualify and be subject to the 26% solar ITC, a purchased solar system must receive Permission-to-Operate (“PTO”) by December 31st, 2020.
-It can take several weeks after a system is installed to receive PTO.
+In order for a solar system purchase to qualify and be subject to the 26% solar ITC, a purchased solar system must have begun construction by December 31st, 2020.
 Because of that, we recommend that those interested in purchasing a solar system do so as soon as possible.

 Get $500 – $1,000 upfront and 6 months no payments with the Solar Stimulus